Subroto823/dsa-js/data-structures/custom-ds/09-advanced/string-related/trie/README.md

 # Trie
-* Tries are an extremely special and useful data-structure that are based on the prefix of a string.
+Tries are an extremely special and useful data-structure that are based on the prefix of a string.
 They are used to represent the “reTRIEval” of data and thus the name Trie.

 * It is an advanced data structure that is sometimes also known as prefix tree or digital tree.

 * A trie is an ordered search tree commonly used to hold strings, or more generically associative arrays or dynamic datasets in which the keys are strings.

-# Properties of a Trie Data Structure
+## Properties of a Trie Data Structure

 * Every node (except root) will store a letter in the alphabet

-* Each node of a Trie represents a string and each edge represents a character.
-Unlike a binary tree, nodes are not associated with actual values.
+* In a Trie, each node represents a character, and the path from the root to a node forms a string.
+Unlike a binary tree, Trie nodes do not store values directly; instead, the structure of the tree itself encodes the keys.

-Instead, the path to a node represents a specific key.
-For instance, if we wanted to store the string code in a trie, we would have four nodes, one for each letter: c — o — d — e.
-Following that path through all these nodes will then create code as a string — that path is the key we stored.
+    - For example, storing the word "code" in a Trie results in a path of nodes: "c" → "o" → "d" → "e," representing the key "code."

 * Every node consists of hashmaps or an array of pointers, with each index representing a character and a flag to indicate if any string ends at the current node.